The Freelance Mentalists.

 67. I'm tempted to say "Unearthly beauty, " but that would scant the realness also in the chorus, drawing the observations of the verses into a cry through and past despair and stasis: Junior Murvin Jah Lion: Police and Thief (Police and Thieves) 12" Mix

-68. "Marcie's sorrow needs a man," pretty much recited, a warm formula: she needs love/to get laid: this, along with whatever Marcie herself means, as well as can be recalled, about red means this, green means that, as her disquieting sadness or depression or whatever it is thins out the bonds of friendship, of connection---the singer says that someone said they'd seen her somewhere---of knowing, of meaning, of thought and whatever---against thee big gray 1968 sky container of early pressing and original master: (this may not be it. but seems plausible): Joni Mitchell--"Marcie"
+68. "Marcie's sorrow needs a man," pretty much recited, a warm formula: she needs love/to get laid: this, along with whatever Marcie herself means, as well as can be recalled, about red means this, green means that, as her disquieting sadness or depression or whatever it is thins out the already quite possibly tenuous bonds of friendship, of connection---the singer says that someone said they'd seen her somewhere---of knowing, of meaning, of thought and whatever---against thee big gray 1968 sky container of early pressing and original master: (this may not be it. but seems plausible): Joni Mitchell--"Marcie"

 She's got a new album out now, with The United States of Alchemy: https://tompkinssquare.bandcamp.com/album/under-an-endless-sky